dpi/drupal-auditfiles/README.txt

 This report lists files that are on the server but are not referred to by the {files} table.
 These may be orphan files whose parent node has been deleted, or they may be the result of a module not tidying up after itself.
+You can sort the table by node number or by filename as you prefer.

 From this report you can mark files for deletion.
 There is intentionally no "select all" checkbox because you probably don't want to accidentally get rid